rauschma/markcheck/README.md

 * It uses normal Markdown syntax – not a custom version of it: Everything custom happens in comments.
 * No external files: The Markdown file contains all the information that is needed to run it.
-* Works for any programming language
+* Works for any programming language.
 * You use fenced code blocks (tagged with languages) to specify code and languages.
 * Various features (all used from within Markdown files):
   * Check stderr and/or stdout.